GallowayLabMIT/protocols/docs/protocols/protein_production/protein_expression.rst

         \text{mL starter culture} = \frac{\text{mL bulk culture} \cdot 0.075}{\text{OD of starter culture}}

 5. Grow cultures until an OD600 of 0.6.
 Sample every half hour to an hour.
+It should take around 90 minutes to 2 hours to reach and OD of 0.6.
-6. Induce with 0.5 mM sterile-filtered IPTG.
+6. Lower the temperature to 30C and induce with 0.5 mM sterile-filtered IPTG.
+7. Let the culture grow for 5-6 hours.
+8. Harvest cells via centrifugation at 4000xg for 30 minutes.
+At this point, the cell pellet is immediately ready for further protein purification steps.
+The cell pellet can also be stored at -20C or -80C.